-Auto dialer software is an outbound contact center solution that helps agents by automatically dialing customers’ phone numbers.
+Auto dialer software (or automatic dialer) is an outbound contact center solution that helps agents by automatically dialing customers’ phone numbers.
 Once the call has been answered, the dialer either plays a recorded message or connects the call to a live person.

-The auto dialer removes the work of manually choosing and dialing a phone number from a larger list, allowing users to dial more numbers more quickly.
+The auto dialer for outbound call centers removes the work of manually choosing and dialing a phone number from a larger list, allowing users to dial more numbers more quickly.
 For this reason, the auto-dialer is often a critical technology component found in call centers.

 5 Auto Dialer Software Modes

 Autodialers come in many shapes and sizes, and offer a range of dialing “modes”.
-When choosing an auto dialer, companies need to determine the types of campaigns the call center supports, so they can select a provider that offers the right mix of functionality.
+When choosing an auto dialer for outbound call centers, companies need to determine the types of campaigns the call center supports, so they can select a provider that offers the right mix of functionality.